Mandla78/simply-webpage/README.md

 # simply-webpage
-simply webpage using html, css, and a js.
+Simply webpage using html, css, and js.